donalbonny/co-expression-analysis-WGCNA/README.md

  Get  gene name from biomaRt, Arabidopsis gene names.
 I figured out this is so much easier than the traditionally method that I used before to combine gene name from TAIR website with my results.
 Instead using biomaRt and choose athaliana_eg_gene  from host =plants.ensembl.org
+ However, Kallisto is not used for mapping novel transcripts.